hbowie/clubplanner/docs/index.md

 The letter "H" will cause selected special characters to be translated to their equivalent HTML entities.

+<h5 id="email-apostrophes-modifier-">E-mail Apostrophes Modifier '</h5>

+Placing a single apostrophe as part of the variable modifiers string will cause any HTML entities representing an apostrophe to be converted back to a normal ASCII/UTF apostrophe character: '.
+This can be useful for generating HTML to use as e-mail content, since e-mail parsers seem to sometimes drop the HTML entities commonly used for apostrophes.

 <h5 id="link-modifier-j">Link Modifier "J"</h5>